“Stories are for everyone, and Little Free Library ensures that everyone can have a story.”

-The response to our Impact Fund has been enthusiastic.
+The response to our Impact Library Program has been enthusiastic.
 In our first month, we received more than 100 applications from families and organizations around the country who are motivated to make a positive change in their neighborhoods by starting Little Free Libraries.

 Their letters were powerful.
 One applicant told us: “I want to facilitate the change that I want to see in my community.
 Hopefully, it will inspire others to do the same.”

 We were thrilled to be able to fulfill the dreams of seven applicants from that first round.
 Among the recipients were: